feranick/SpectralMachine/README.md

 ==================
 Using the provided training data set as is, accuracy is low.
 For a single training run using a random 30% of the training set for 100 times, the accuracy is about 32%:

-./SpectraLearnPredict.py -t Training/20170227a/Training_kerogen_633nm_HC_20170227a.txt 1
+`./SpectraLearnPredict.py -t Training/20170227a/Training_kerogen_633nm_HC_20170227a.txt 1`

 Repeating the training few more times (5, for example) marginally increases the accuracy to 35.7% and it is fully converged.
 This is expected given the small dataset.

 Increasing the number of spectra in the actual dataset can be done by accounting for noise.
-Using the AddNoisyData.py utility, the esisting training set is taken, and random variations in intensity at each energy point are added within a given offset.
-This virtually changes the overall spectra, without changing its overall trend in relation to the classifier (H:C).
+Using the `AddNoisyData.py` utility, the esisting training set is taken, and random variations in intensity at each energy point are added within a given offset.
+This virtually changes the overall spectra, without changing its overall trend in relation to the classifier.
 This allows for the preservation of the classifier for a given spectra, but it also increases the number of available spectra.
 This method is obviously a workaround, but it allows accuracy to be substantially increased.
 Furthermore, it lends a model better suited at dealing with noisy data.

 To recreate, let's start with adding noisy spectra to the training set.
-For example, let's add 5 replicated spectra with random noise added with an offset of 0.02 (intensity is normalized to the range [0,1])
+For example, let's add 5 replicated spectra with random noise added with an offset of 0.02 (intensity is normalized to the `range [0,1]`)

-AddNoisyData.py Training/20170227a/Training_kerogen_633nm_HC_20170227a.txt 5 0.02
+`AddNoisyData.py Training/20170227a/Training_kerogen_633nm_HC_20170227a.txt 5 0.02`

 Accuracy is increased to 80.4% with a single training run (100 times 30% of the dataset).
 2 iterations increase accuracy to 95.8% and a third increased to 100%.
 (The same can be achieved by running 30% of the dataset 300 times).